Tag Archives: grieving

 Farewell …

-If I didn’t know better, I’d thought he was peacefully napping.
+If I didn’t know better, I’d think he was peacefully napping.

-In the hospital, time stood still as I gazed down at the man who fought his demons since I’d known him.
-Vivid memories of our fifteen years of marriage before it ended many years ago, churned in my mind’s eye: his dimpled smile, lilting voice, broad shoulders, bow-legged stance, the shuffling of his feet when he walked, his unselfish generosity.
-Recurring thoughts raced through my mind of all the what ifs?
+In the hospital, time stood still as I gazed down at the man who had fought his demons since I’d known him.
+Vivid memories of our fifteen years of marriage before it ended many years ago churned in my mind’s eye: his dimpled smile, lilting voice, broad shoulders, bow-legged stance, the shuffling of his feet when he walked, his unselfish generosity.
+Recurring thoughts raced through my mind of all the what-ifs.
 At that moment, nothing else mattered.
-I remembered the good and not the bad, his strengths, instead of his weaknesses, his triumphs instead of his failures.
+I remembered the good, not the bad, his strengths, rather than his weaknesses, and his triumphs, rather than his failures.

-Anna Marie barged into the room, rushing to his side as if to wake him from sleeping.
+Anna Marie barged into the room, rushing to his side as if to wake him from sleep.
 “Dad!
 Dad!” she shouted, shaking him.
 “Dad!”

 “Anna,” I spoke sharply and held her hand still.
 I softened my tone, “He’s gone.”